Standing desks can be a major investment for some. So, what if you want a stand-up desk, but can’t afford a full, adjustable sit-stand desk?

 Previously, this was the sole option.
 Newer approaches are rapidly rendering this design obsolete.

-One of the most straightforward ways to modify a standing desk is to place something on top of your desk so that the desk height is high enough for your computer Input and Output tools.
+One of the most straightforward ways to modify an electric sit-stand desk is to place something on top of your desk so that the desk height is high enough for your computer Input and Output tools.
 Because it doesn’t need to hold the entire weight of your desk and it is common to find things lying around, this method is generally known as the easiest solution.